-Navigators for automobiles – these are devices generally designed for navigation only using GPS technology.
+Navigators for automobiles – These are devices generally designed for navigation only using GPS technology.
 They are equipped with a screen, a processor, a RAM memory and a GPS chip (as well as optional components such as Bluetooth, battery, WiFi, etc.), and can show entire customizable travel itineraries, as well as the current position, exploiting maps of nations or entire continents , which can be downloaded as needed.
-If you need a navigator, I suggest you refer to my dedicated purchase guide .

-GPS for Garmin Device: GPS is also the important feature of Garmin devices to update the maps for route, Sport station for better navigation.
+GPS for Garmin Device: GPS is also the important feature of Garmin devices to update the maps for route, Sports station for better navigation.

 How to use GPS

 Now that you’ve learned the basics of how GPS works, it’s time to move to practice and activate location systems on your smartphone, tablet or computer.
-Below, I’ll explain how to activate and use GPS on devices Android, on iPhone and iPad and on the computer.

-Before continuing, however, I want to clarify that the location services can be used by the programs and apps that request it, only if you give them permission to access the GPS – by touching or clicking on Allow or OK inside of the dialogs that will be proposed to you.
+Before continuing, however, it is clarified that the location services can be used by the programs and apps that request it, only if you give them permission to access the GPS – by touching or clicking on Allow or OK inside of the dialogs that will be proposed to you.

-From the same panel, you can also activate high-precision localization services (I’ll discuss it in a moment) or check the apps that have recently accessed the location services.
+From the same panel, you can also activate high-precision localization services or check the apps that have recently accessed the location services.
 It was not difficult, was it?

 Now, to “turn on” the GPS, activate the switch located at the top right, in correspondence of the Localization item and you’re done!
 From the same panel, you can activate or deactivate location sharing via system apps, or revoke permission to access apps installed on your device.